Peak Picking in 4D Spectrum with POKY

 💡 For large proteins with tens of thousands of peaks, it is recommended to delete them in two batches rather than all at once.

-Step X. Unalias/Unfold 4D Peaks
+Step 6.
+Unalias/Unfold 4D Peaks (if necessary)

-Aliased Peaks usually occur in the ranges C < 25 ppm and HC > 3 ppm.
+Aliased peaks usually occur in the ranges C < 25 ppm and HC > 3 ppm.

 You should now have two different views of the 4D spectrum: